 Additional copies are available from the Internet.
 You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
-Please use the document number 1677 to identify the guidance you are requesting.
+Please include the document number 1677 and complete title of the guidance in the request.